geoffroypeeters/deeplearning-101-audiomir_book/_build/html/_sources/task_multipitchestimation.md

 ### A very short history of MPE
 The task has a long history.
-- Early approaches focused on single pitch estimation using a <mark>signal-based method</mark>, such as the YIN {cite}`CheveigneJASA2002Pitch` algorithm.
+- Early approaches focused on single pitch estimation (SPE) using a <mark>signal-based method</mark>, such as the YIN {cite}`CheveigneJASA2002Pitch` algorithm.
 - Next, the difficult case of multiple pitch estimation (MPE) (overlapping harmonics, ambiguous number of simultaneous pitches) was addressed using <mark>iterative</mark> estimation, as in Klapuri et al {cite}`Klapuri2003IEEEMultipleF0`.
-- Subsequently, <mark>unsupervised methods</mark> aimed at reconstructing the signal using a mixture of templates (with non-negative matrix factorisation NMF, probabilistic latent component analysis PLCA or shift-invariant SI-PLCA) have been the main trend {cite}`DBLP:journals/taslp/FuentesBR13`.
+- Subsequently, the main trend has been to use <mark>unsupervised methods</mark> aiming at reconstructing the signal using a mixture of templates (with non-negative matrix factorisation NMF, probabilistic latent component analysis PLCA or shift-invariant SI-PLCA)  {cite}`DBLP:journals/taslp/FuentesBR13`.

 **Deep learning era.**
 - We review here one of the most famous approaches proposed by Bittner et al {cite}`DBLP:conf/ismir/BittnerMSLB17`